drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 </p>

-Behind the scenes, the AI can connect to trusted data sources such as UniProt, ChEMBL, and OpenTargets to ground its responses in reliable biological and chemical knowledge.
-It is also designed to integrate with specialized tools like Boltz, Pocket2Mol, and ESMFold, tapping into their rich features and APIs to eventually deliver accurate and reproducible results.
-These integrations are not yet fully implemented—community contributions are welcome to help bring them to life.
+Behind the scenes, the AI can connect to trusted data sources such as **UniProt**, **AlphaFold**, and **OpenTargets**, grounding its responses in real biological and chemical knowledge and reducing the risk of _hallucination_.
+This approach makes complex bioinformatics workflows more accessible, accurate, and reproducible—empowering researchers to focus on discovery rather than tooling.

 ## Quick Start